switch-blade-stuff/ubj-flow/README.md

 This library does not claim to be and will never be a complete standalone UBJSON serialization implementation.
 It is only meant to be

+### UBJSON compatibility

+This library is compatible with the current (as of February 2022) version of UBJson (spec 12).